 Self-care is an essential precursor to well-being.
 Yet in order to practice self-care that truly fills up your well, you first need to know what it is that you actually love.
 I know that a few years back I would have been completely lost if someone had asked me – “So what is it you like to do for fun?”

-Doing what you love helps us feel alive and raises our levels of personal well-being.
-Filling your life up with activities that fill-you-up seems so simple, yet it has a big impact on how happy you feel.
+Doing what we love helps us feel alive inside.
+Filling our lives up with things that fill-us-up seems so simple, yet it has a big impact on how happy we feel.

 I hear ya.
 Keep reading.

 When you’re ready, grab a notebook and use these 4 question prompts to help you compile a list of things you love.
 It is this “Things I Love List” that forms the cornerstone of my self-care practice.

 I’d encourage you to put your list somewhere accessible and to keep adding to it as you remember or discover new things you love.
 If you don’t have the time right now but are committed to having more joy in your life, save this post somewhere safe and come back to when you can give it your full attention.